Seeed-Solution/SenseCAP_Indicator_ESP32/tools/patch/README.md

-# Factory Bin

-This is the first version of bin for factory firmware which is programmed by [terminal_demo](../terminal_demo/).

 # IDF Patch

-The patch is intended to achieve best perfermance of RGB LCD by using Octal PSRAM 120MHz feature.
-Therefore, the examples can work normally under the default LCD PCLK of 18 MHz.
+The [patch](./patch/release5.0_psram_octal_120m.patch) is intended to achieve the best performance of RGB LCD by using the **PSRAM Octal 120 MHz** feature.
+The patch is only used for the **release/v5.0** branch of ESP-IDF.
+For the **master** branch, the PSRAM Octal 120 MHz feature can be directly used by enabling the `IDF_EXPERIMENTAL_FEATURES` option.

+**Note: The PSRAM Octal 120 MHz feature has temperature risks and cannot guarantee normal functioning with a temperature higher than 65 degrees Celsius.**

-The patch can be applied in IDF master **(commit id:f3159)** by following commands:
+Please make sure your IDF project is clean (use `git status` to check), then the patch can be applied by following commands:

 ```
 cd <root directory of IDF>
-git checkout --recurse-submodules master
-git checkout --recurse-submodules f3159
-git apply <path of the patch>/idf_psram_120m.patch
+git apply --whitespace=fix <path of the patch>/release5.0_psram_octal_120m.patch # Nothing return if success
 git status      # Check whether the operation is successful, the output should look like below:

 HEAD detached at f315986401